10% discount on our annual software plan - Exclusive offer!

 Continuous performance management is a handy way of checking whether team members need support or giving them feedback on what they could improve.

-That way, you can address issues before they become bad habits and make sure team members are not caught by surprise as you pointed it out to them right on time.
+That way, you can address issues before they become bad habits and agree on a course of action to address underperformance.

 4. Continuous performance management makes employee development a priority